Here you will find links to other sites I find of particular interest. The links will open in a new window (or Tab).

 - School of Electrical and Informatics Engineering at the Institut Teknologi Bandung.
 This is where I received my Bachelor’s and Master’s degrees.

 - Department of Electronic and Computer Engineering at the Satya Wacana Christian University.
-This is where I am currently working as an Assistant Professor.
+This is where I am currently working as an Associate Professor.

 - Video, Image and Signal Processing (VISiO) Laboratory.
 This is a Research Center (within the Department of Electronic and Computer Engineering) of which I am currently the chairman.